lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## Index Management ![Beta](beta.png)
 {: #chapterIndexManagement}

-The following commands allow users to create an indexes for your table data stored on {{site.data.keyword.cos_short}} to improve performance and lower the costs of your SQL queries.
-The index store summary metadata for each partition of your table to avoid scanning data which is not needed for the query execution.
+The following commands allow you to create indexes for your table data stored in {{site.data.keyword.cos_short}}, in order to improve performance and lower the costs of your SQL queries.
+The indexes store summary metadata for each partition of your table to avoid scanning data that is not needed for the query execution.
-Refer to the section about [Index Management (/docs/services/sql-query?topic=sql-query-indexManagement) for more details.
+Refer to the section about [Index Management](/docs/services/sql-query?topic=sql-query-indexManagement) for more details.

 ### Create Metaindex
 {: #chapterCreateMetaindex}